chanux/notes.chanux.me/docs/terraform/providers.md

 ## Warnings

-Terraform however adds warnings about provider mishandling.
+Terraform however adds warnings about provider "mishandling".
 For better or worse, no one really cares about warnings!
 "But wait..", you exclaim.
-"How could it be *better*?"."
+"How could it be *better*?".
 Consider the following scenario.

 Like any fine day, I create a module (copy paste code of course) and think how I'm gonna use it.
 I was just kidding, taking time to think is for losers, I just